 An example Threshold Concept

-Variables and flow of control are both, surprisingly, threshold concepts.
+Variables and flow of control are both, surprisingly, threshold concepts (I say surprisingly, because to an experienced dev they are second nature).
 The example below assumes the student understands variables already, and tries to explain loops by changing the turtle's size for each iteration (and changing it's color at the end).
 Student's should be able to see what happens, and when, more easily.
 And if a student still has trouble, mini visual problems like this are excellent for experimentation.

 import turtle current_size = 1 for corners in range(4): current_size += 2 turtle.shapesize(current_size) turtle.forward(100) turtle.stamp() turtle.right(90) turtle.color("red") turtle.mainloop()